Charity board chair of trustees, treasurer and secretary role descriptions, duties and responsibilities, including Charity Commission guidance.

 A charity treasurer will advise trustees on their financial responsibilities, may chair the finance/audit committee and liaise with professional advisors, such as auditors.
 In small charities, the role will be much more hands on, perhaps including routine finance duties, such as budgeting and preparation of reports.

-A secretary is often a charity trustee who supports the board, but may also be a staff member (such as the CEO) or a freelance contractor.
+A secretary is often a charity trustee who supports the board, and would have to be if your constitution requires it, but may also be a staff member (such as the CEO) or a freelance contractor.

 Job description for a charity secretary: